AJQuattropani/BlockWorld/README.md

 11. Non-AVX2-friendliness.

 # How to Install and Run
--Ensure processor has at least AVX2 x64 capabilities and computer is running Windows.
+1. Ensure processor has at least AVX2 x64 capabilities and computer is running Windows.
--Download the BlockWorld.exe from "bin/Distribution-x64" and move it to any folder, so long as "Resources" is also present in the folder.
+2. Download the BlockWorld.exe from "bin/Distribution-x64" and move it to any folder, so long as "Resources" is also present in the folder.
--Click to run, press Esc to exit.
+3. Click to run, press Esc to exit.

 # How to Contribute
-- Requires Visual Studio to compile currently.
+- Currently requires Visual Studio to compile.